hsaito/regex-jgs-launcher/README.md

 • Pass context from the active editor: selection text, file path, folder, and current line
 • Customize executable paths and argument templates with placeholders
 • Automatically applies `-appname "Visual Studio Code"`; the clipboard flags are configurable settings with sensible defaults
+• Commands are only enabled when the respective tool integration is enabled in settings